 - Detailed requirements related to the collection of ethnicity, race, and sex of applicants and borrowers;

 - Challenges with reporting the interest rate and rate spread;

 - Where to locate specific fees from the Loan Estimate and Closing Disclosure required to be reported on the HMDA LAR;

 - When and how to report the use of an Automated Underwriting System; and

-Bonus item – Coverage of the proposed 2019 revisions.
+Bonus item – Coverage of the recently revised HMDA closed-end thresholds.

 The program is designed for loan officers, compliance officers, loan processors, and clerks and auditors.

 Jack Holzknecht is the CEO of Compliance Resource, LLC.
-He has been delivering the word on lending compliance for 42 years.
-In 37 years as a trainer over 130,000 bankers (and many examiners) have participated in Jack’s live seminars and webinars.
+He has been delivering the word on lending compliance for 45 years.
+In 40 years as a trainer over 150,000 bankers (and many examiners) have participated in Jack’s live seminars and webinars.
 Jack’s career began in 1976 as a federal bank examiner.
 He later headed the product and education divisions of a regional consulting company.
 There he developed loan and deposit form systems and software.
 He also developed and presented training programs to bankers in 43 states.
 Jack has been an instructor at compliance schools presented by a number of state bankers associations.
-As a contractor he developed and delivered compliance training for the FDIC for ten years.
+As a contractor, he developed and delivered compliance training for the FDIC for ten years.
 He is a Certified Regulatory Compliance Manager and a member of the National Speakers Association.

 CD-ROM and e-materials only - $345